BNew2022/Election_Analysis/README.md

 5. Determine the winner of the election based on the popular vote

 ## Resources
--Data Source: elections_results.csv
+- Data Source: elections_results.csv
--Software: Python 3.10, Visual Studio Code 1.65.2
+- Software: Python 3.10, Visual Studio Code 1.65.2

 ## Summary
 The analysis of the election show that: